-I prefer a collection of best-of-breed applications that I assemble."
+I prefer a collection of best-of-breed applications that I assemble

 This can work only if you have the skills to tweak these applications to make them work together.
 And when each component is upgraded, you have to make sure the glueware is still working.
 And you need the programming skills to make this happen.
-If you don't complete the job, you will have a "Frankensite" patchwork of three to four apps, each with its own username/group and permission system.
-Each has its own template and menu system (if you care to unify the look and feel + navigation).
+If you don't complete the job, you will have a "Frankensite" patchwork of 3-4 apps, each with their own username/group & permission system.
+Each has its own template & menu system (if you care to unify the look & feel + navigation).
 Each will have its own search engine.